220620-java/p0-colbyktang/README.md

 Students will be able to register a new account, view classes available for registration, register for classes, cancel class registrations, and view enrolled classes.

+Faculty members can add new classes, change class details, and remove a class.

+Students, faculty members, and courses will be stored on a RDS hosted by Amazon Web Services so internet is required.

 ## Tech Stack
 - Java 8
 - Apache Maven